About Us

 PLOs assessed: 3, 7, 10

 Process: The SERU survey is a comprehensive survey administered to all degree-seeking undergraduates at the University of Minnesota, Twin Cities.
-These survey data are used to provide University of Minnesota-Twin Cities staff, faculty, and administrators with unique insights into students’ experiences.
+These survey data are used to provide the University of Minnesota-Twin Cities staff, faculty, and administrators with unique insights into students’ experiences.
 Responses relating to students’ experiences in Hubbard majors are shared with faculty each year the survey is administered (every other year, at minimum), and the findings are discussed.

 Timeline: Every two years

-Measure: The University of Minnesota Institutional Data and Research Office’s Post Graduation Survey reporting on career outcomes
+Measure: The University of Minnesota Institutional Data and Research Office’s Post-Graduation Survey reporting on career outcomes

 PLOs assessed: 10